History of Stephen King in Timeline

 On Writing: A Memoir Of The Craft (A Memoir of the Craft (Reissue))

-In 2002, Stephen King, Peter Straub, John Grisham, and Pat Conroy organized the Wavedancer Benefit, a public reading to raise funds for Frank Muller.
-Their reading was released as an audiobook.
+In 2002, Stephen King, Peter Straub, John Grisham, and Pat Conroy organized the Wavedancer Benefit, a public reading to raise funds for Frank Muller, an actor and audiobook reader who was injured in a motorcycle accident.

 2003: Medal for Distinguished Contribution to American Letters

-In 2003, Stephen King received the Medal for Distinguished Contribution to American Letters, honoring his significant contributions to literature.
+In 2003, Stephen King received the Medal for Distinguished Contribution to American Letters.

-In 2004, Stephen King and Stewart O'Nan coauthored Faithful, a chronicle of their correspondence about the Boston Red Sox season.
+In 2004, Stephen King and Stewart O'Nan coauthored "Faithful", chronicling their correspondence about the Boston Red Sox's historic season culminating in their World Series win.

 Faithful: Two Diehard Boston Red Sox Fans Chronicle the Historic 2004 Season